MyUnisoft/events/README.md

 #### validate< T extends keyof Events >(options: EventOptions<T>): void

-> Throw an error if a given event is not internaly known.
+> Throw an error if a given event is not internally known.

 ---